 Yeah, you too.
 And there’s not a lot of education happening.
 In Australia.
-There’s a lot of bodies who are trying to do great work, and they are doing some great work.
+There are a lot of bodies who are trying to do great work, and they are doing some great work.
 But there’s still not enough about it.
-You hear about multiple sclerosis gets spoken about all the time.
-There’s fundraisers, annual fundraiser, which are great.
+You hear about multiple sclerosis getting spoken about all the time.
+There are fundraisers, and annual fundraisers, which are great.
 And then you hear about cancer survivors.
 They do fundraisers for every kind of cancer and that’s great.

 Yeah, and I don’t know why.
 There’s not enough information out there because people need desperately, this information, and they don’t have it.
-And that is where I get upset about.
+And that is what I get upset about.

-You know, and it’s not really sexy to talk about mental health issues.
-And I know that that cancer is not sexy either.
-But, you know, it’s mental health issues are completely invisible and people can’t relate to it at all.
+You know, and it’s not sexy to talk about mental health issues.
+And I know that cancer is not sexy either.
+But, you know, it’s mental health issues are completely invisible and people can’t relate to them at all.
 And they’re still afraid to talk about mental health issues.
 Because there’s a big stigma.

 I don’t have mental health issues.
 I’m forever grateful for that.
 But I know that people that do and it’s awful, what they have to live through.
 It’s awful.
 And so I am a big, big believer in talking about it.
 Don’t hide it and talk about it because that is the only way and I’m a big team player because I learned that it’s the only way you’re gonna impact other people is by being a team.

-You can’t do alone.
-Just like people let the stigma of brain health, TBI, whatever mental health we need people to talk about it.
+You can’t do it alone.
+Just like people let the stigma of brain health, TBI, or whatever mental health we need people to talk about it.
 Don’t be so isolated everybody.
-But I think it’s changing because I think people like, the older generation, how we were raised by parents was keep quiet about that thing.
+But I think it’s changing because I think people like the older generation, how we were raised by parents was keep quiet about that thing.
 And now we’re like, uh-uh.

 That doesn’t work well.
 Just makes things harder.

-No. And then, then you really feel alone, and I don’t want anybody to feel alone.
+No. And then, when you feel alone, and I don’t want anybody to feel alone.